Ed Dwight: Piloting

 Dwight enlisted in the United States Air Force in 1953.
 He completed his airman and cadet pre-flight training at Lackland Air Force Base near San Antonio, Texas.
 He then traveled to Malden Air Base in Malden, Missouri, to finish his primary flight training.
 He earned a commission as an Air Force second lieutenant in 1955 before being assigned to Williams Air Force Base, southeast of Phoenix, Arizona.

 While training to become a test pilot, Dwight attended night classes at Arizona State University.
-In 1957, he graduated cum laude with a B.S. in aeronautical engineering.
+In 1957, he graduated cum laude with a Bachelor of Science degree in aeronautical engineering.
 Dwight later completed Air Force courses in experimental test piloting and aerospace research at Edwards Air Force Base in 1961 and 1962, respectively.
 He earned the rank of captain while serving in the Air Force.

 Pre-astronaut training

-In 1961, Chuck Yeager was running the Aerospace Research Pilot School (ARPS), a US Air Force program that had sent some of its graduates into the astronauts corps.
-Yeager said Curtis LeMay called and told him, "Bobby Kennedy wants a colored in space.
+In 1961, Chuck Yeager ran the Aerospace Research Pilot School (ARPS), a U.S. Air Force program that had sent some of its graduates into the NASA Astronaut Corps.
+According to Yeager, Air Force General Curtis LeMay called and told him: "Bobby Kennedy wants a colored in space.
 Get one into your course."
-Dwight was selected to enter ARPS shortly after that phone call.
-Dwight has said that Whitney Young of the National Urban League put the idea of a Black astronaut in President Kennedy's head during a meeting with Kennedy, Young, Dr. Martin Luther King, Jr. and A. Philip Randolph.
-However, in Dwight's telling, this meeting happened in 1959, when Whitney Young was an unknown college administrator.
-Young's biographer says that this meeting did not happen.
-Nonetheless, Dwight's selection into this Air Force program garnered international media attention, and Dwight appeared on the covers of news magazines such as Ebony, Jet, and Sepia.
+Dwight was supposedly selected to enter ARPS shortly after this phone call.
+According to Dwight, civil rights leader Whitney Young personally advocated the idea of a Black astronaut to President Kennedy at a meeting involving Kennedy, Martin Luther King Jr., and A. Philip Randolph, and this was the "genesis of the administration's actions" that led to his selection as a trainee.
+In Dwight's telling, this meeting occurred in 1959, before Young became director of the National Urban League and while Kennedy was a U.S. senator from Massachusetts.
+While Dwight affirms that Young personally "confided that story" to him, Young's biographer states that this purported meeting did not happen.
+Regardless, it was the president who selected him to enter the program, when in 1961 Dwight "received a letter from the Pentagon, authorised by President John F Kennedy, asking him if he'd like to become the first black astronaut."
+Dwight's selection into the Air Force program garnered international media attention, and he appeared on the covers of news magazines such as Ebony, Jet, and Sepia.